 2 Runner Up Prizes - £750 of IT Equipment each.

 And we're not finished yet!
-If you register to participate in the Prize Giving Event on the 28th November either at the venue or by live link at your school or Group, you will be included in our fabulous prize draw where, thanks to the support and generosity of our brilliant sponsors, there will be thousands of pounds worth of IT prizes up for grabs - click here to register.
+If you participate in the Prize Giving Event on the 28th November either at the venue or by live link at your school or Group, you will be included in our fabulous prize draw where, thanks to the support and generosity of our brilliant sponsors, there will be thousands of pounds worth of IT prizes up for grabs - click here to attend the event.